whyboris/utilitarianism.net/content/population-ethics.md

 **Value<sub>critical level</sub> = N \* (Q - α)**

 By looking at this value function, we may observe that the total view of population ethics is simply a critical level theory with a critical level of zero (α = 0).
-All critical level theories, including the total view, agree that the value of adding an individual to the world depends only on that individual’s well-being level and—in contrast to the average view and variable value theories—not on the number of existing persons or their well-being levels.
+Critical level theories, including the total view, agree that the value of adding an individual to the world depends only on that individual’s well-being level and—in contrast to the average view and variable value theories—not on the number of existing persons or their well-being levels.

 Critical level theories avoid the repugnant conclusion if their critical level is greater than the well-being level that makes a life “barely worth living”.
 This follows from the definition of critical level theories since only adding people whose welfare exceeds the critical level can compensate for reductions in the average quality of life.